 What's in my energy bill?

 Household bills for gas and electricity almost doubled in the decade to 2014.
-But the trend reversed in 2015 as bills fell, tracking the falling cost of gas and coal.
-The government is now projecting much slower rises in fuel prices, with total bills expected to continue falling until the end of the decade.
+But the trend reversed in 2015 as bills fell, tracking the falling cost of gas and coal and accounting for reductions in the amount of energy used at home.
+The Government is now projecting much slower rises in fuel prices and the UK is below average for gas

 Energy bills include more than just the cost of gas and electricity.
 They also cover the expense associated with running and maintaining the gas and electricity networks, government taxes and policies, and the operating costs and profits of energy companies.
 Social and environmental policies have an important effect on bills, and can reduce customer costs by improving efficiency and cutting waste, in addition to funding decarbonisation of the system.